mlytle4218/ffmpeg-tutorial/README.md

     sudo apt install ffmpeg libavcodec-dev libavformat-dev libavutil-dev libsdl2-dev
 1. compile command
+This is a little janky.
+I'm still learning about C++ methods of doing things.
+This works for now.

     g++ main.cpp -lavutil -lavformat -lavcodec

 ## Tutorial 01: Making Screencaps

 ### Overview
 Movie files have a few basic components.
 First, the file itself is called a container, and the type of container determines where the information in the file goes.
-Examples of containers are AVI and Quicktime.
+Examples of containers are MP4 and MKV.
 Next, you have a bunch of streams; for example, you usually have an audio stream and a video stream.
 (A "stream" is just a fancy word for "a succession of data elements made available over time".)
 The data elements in a stream are called frames.
 Each stream is encoded by a different kind of codec.
 The codec defines how the actual data is COded and DECoded - hence the name CODEC.
-Examples of codecs are DivX and MP3.
+Examples of codecs are H264, AAC, and MP3.
 Packets are then read from the stream.
 Packets are pieces of data that can contain bits of data that are decoded into raw frames that we can finally manipulate for our application.
 For our purposes, each packet contains complete frames, or multiple frames in the case of audio.

 At its very basic level, dealing with video and audio streams is very easy: